NaveenKumar-3424/AzureCloudTraining/Day-16/Docker.md

 ## Virtualization

+“Virtualization is a technology that allows you to create multiple simulated environments or dedicated resources from a single, physical hardware system”
+Virtualization provides stronger isolation as each virtual machine is a separate entity with its own operating system (OS).
+Virtualization requires more resources as each virtual machine requires its own OS.
+Virtualization generally has more overhead due to running multiple OS instances.

 ## What is Docker?

 Docker is a containerization platform that allows developers to package applications and their dependencies into containers.
 These containers are isolated, lightweight, and portable, enabling seamless deployment across various environments.